Network Decay: Influences On Other Media

 - Bauer Media's "Place Network" of stations fluctuates between Network Decay and being local.
 In any case, it's networked 12pm-6am on Saturdays and 1pm-6am on Sundays on 96.6 TFM, on 97.4 Rock FM all late show 10pm-1am is shared with Key 103, and now Radio Aire, Hallam FM and Viking FM are all going with the now cliched "Best Variety of Hits" slogan and playlist, which has been widely criticised on social networking and news sites - e.g. radiotoday.co.uk.
 The addition of a new head of music probably contributes.

-- Fresno station KFYE, which was a Christian radio station broadcasting Christian music, sermons, and stories from the Bible, suddenly turned into a "porn radio" station, which played songs overlaid with prerecorded moans and groans.
-After one year as KSXE, the station became a more generic Top-40 one, changing its callsign to KVPW; it was later bought by the Educational Media Foundation and turned into an affiliate of its Air 1 Contemporary Christian music network.
+- Fresno station KFYE, which was a Family Radio station broadcasting their Christian music, sermons, and stories from the Bible, was sold off and suddenly turned into a "porn radio" station, which played songs overlaid with prerecorded moans and groans.
+After one year as KSXE, the station became a more generic Top-40 one, changing its callsign to KVPW; it was later bought by the Educational Media Foundation and returned to God after its ill-advised commercial 'rumspringa' with the Air 1 CCM network.

 - San Diego's XHMORE-FM More FM 98.9 zigzagged this trope.
 For those who don't live in either San Diego, CA, or Tijuana, Mexico, More FM was a station which was aimed to the northwest Baja California (in Mexico) and to the Spanish-speaking communities in San Diego, broadcasting pop music in Spanish like your average Top-40 station, called back then as "Radio Sensación".
 It gradually changed since its inception until 1994, when it became MORE FM, and it's considered its most memorable phase, as it broadcasted Latin American Rock (and Oldies every Saturday Night), and it was a great way to know about independent Latin American rock bands which deserved more recognition than the same overexposed groups and musicians that swamped the remaining pop music stations in Tijuana (A good thing in Tijuana, since the stations there are either regional folk music or Top 40 clones) and San Diego.
 But in late 2003, due to the station being acquired by MEC Network, and the death of More FM's original owner, it changed now into a generic English-speaking Hip-Hop station, changing its name to Blazin' 98.9 without any warning, and alienating its former fanbase (which was a very bad decision, since as it was, it didn't have any direct competition and was one of the most listened stations in both cities, and as a hip-hop station it had to compete with two radio stations from San Diego which were already established for some time.
 The fact their presenters spoke in English, even when presenting in Tijuana drove the point further); And then again, it changed into an English-speaking branch of ESPN Radio somewhere in 2009, again, without any warning.
 Fortunately, Cadena Baja California (its owner before MEC bought it) transferred it back to its lineup, and brought back the usual Spanish-speaking rock in late September 2010, announcing a string of concerts of Spanish and Latin American Rock Bands, more of the good ol' Rock en Español everyone loved and promotion for local rock bands, causing their former audience to shed tears of joy.
 Their only change from their '90s era was the fact that the oldies are now played all day during Saturday and Sunday, and these oldies are both in English and Spanish.